shalomc/HTTP-echo/README.md

 ` curl "http://yourserver/somepath/somefile?somequerystring&x-echo-geoip=on" `

 ###Output as text
+By default the results are returned as JSON.

-You can add the "x-echo-type" header to have a text response instead of a json response.
+You can add this line to the config file to have a text response instead of a json response.

+` response-type=text `

+Alternatively, add the "x-echo-type" header.

 ` curl "http://yourserver/somepath/somefile?somequerystring"  -H "x-echo-type: text" `